 A typhoon moves at a relatively slow pace (around 20-40 km/h), and its path can be predicted quite accurately.
 Japanese media provides detailed typhoon coverage, informing the public about the predicted path, weather warnings and impact on transportation.

 Strong typhoons often bring the region's transportation system to a standstill, with airplanes and trains being stopped and expressways being closed.
 Yet, transport and accommodation operators are usually cooperative in rescheduling or canceling typhoon-affected reservations at no cost.

 In the past, catastrophic typhoons have sometimes caused hundreds of casualties, such as the Isewan Typhoon in 1959, which cost the lives of more than 5000 people.
-In recent decades, however, the number of people killed by typhoons has been much lower.
+In recent decades, the number of people killed by typhoons has been much lower.
 The biggest dangers posed by typhoons are landslides and the sudden rise of water levels along rivers due to torrential rainfalls and along the coast due to storm surges, especially when the typhoon coincides with high tide.